×

 If you are thinking about moving to Hong Kong, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Hong Kong is generally quite high, with the average cost of a one-bedroom apartment in the city center being around $3,000 USD per month.
-Prices can vary greatly depending on the location and size of the property, with some luxury apartments costing upwards of $10,000 USD per month," said one expat in Hong Kong.
+Prices can vary greatly depending on the location and size of the property, with some luxury apartments costing upwards of $10,000 USD per month," remarked one expat who made the move to Hong Kong.

 View More Answers